deltachat/chatmail/www/src/privacy.md

 - prohibits sending out un-encrypted messages,

-- does not store or collect Internet addresses ("IP addresses"),
+- does not store Internet addresses ("IP addresses"),

-- only uses ephemeral log files used for debugging purposes.
+- does not process IP addresses in ways which could relate them to email addresses.

 Due to the lack of personal data processing we may not need to provide a privacy policy.